JUNIOR NEWSLETTER SPRING 2020

 Regular Registration Deadline: Apr.
 3, 2020

 Late Registration Deadline: Apr.
 21, 2020

 Regular Registration Deadline: May 8, 2020

 Scholarships, Contests, Etc.

 There are some scholarships available to high school juniors.
-Listen to the P.A. announcements, check the bulletin board outside guidance and visit the L.H.S.
-Guidance web page.
+Listen to the P.A. announcements, check the bulletin board outside the Guidance Office and visit the LHS or WPHS Guidance web page.

 GET INVOLVED!
 MANY SCHOLARSHIPS RECOGNIZE COMMUNITY SERVICE.
 VISIT THE GUIDANCE OFFICE FOR A LIST OF VOLUNTEER OPPORTUNITIES.

 A visit to a college campus is one of the most important ways to gather information about a college, and it is the only way to develop a good sense of the social climate.
 For this reason, it is important to visit when classes are in session.
 Call the college admission office or visit the college website to find out if an open house or information session is being held and to make reservations if necessary.
 If an open house is not offered or is inconvenient, admission counselors can arrange tours, classroom visits, meetings with department heads or possibly an overnight visit.